1. Welcome and Intro

-If you are a content writer, you'll walk through the course with me talking about you and your website.
-Once you complete the exercises, you'll have a simple sustainable SEO system that you can create for each of your clients.
-Just switch your hat to a client's business focus, put the system in place for the work you do for them.
-Then do the same with the next client, and so on, and so on.
+If you are a content writer, walk through the course with me talking about you and your website.
+Once you complete the exercises, you'll have a simple & sustainable SEO system that you can create for each of your clients.
+Just switch your hat to a client's business focus and put the system in place for the work you will do for them.
+Do the same with the next client, and so on, and so on.

 Use the system to turn yourself into a highly sought-after content writer by writing SEO-powered content for your clients; Content that earns them better ranks in the search engines and brings a noticeable increase in traffic to their websites—which provides more opportunities for them to convert visitors to customers.

 Don't look at the pages in this course for good examples of applied SEO.
 Since it is a pay-for course, I do not want it picked up in the search engines, and have taken actions to preclude the search engines from ranking the course pages.